Academics: S.J.D. Candidates begins here:

 Discussion with principal supervisor and orals committee members

-Assemble and consult with members of the orals committee; prepare study plan
+Assemble reading lists and consult with members of the orals committee; prepare study plan

 Completion of eight credits of course and seminar work; oral examination held; orals committee sends oral examination report to Graduate Program Office